onep1xel/TheAccessAgency/content/accessible-tourism.md

   background:  "#253148"
   color: light # light dark muted
   heading: Accessible Tourism
-  text: Making visitor experiences more equitable, visitable and profitable.
+  text: What is it, why is it important and how is it done?

 - block: text
   background:  "#E8E8E8"
   content: |-
-    The UNWTO have labelled it a [**‘great opportunity’**](https://github.com/BoostIO/Boostnote "UNWTO Accessible Tourism"), the EU say it’s a [**‘moral obligation’**](https://github.com/BoostIO/Boostnote "EU Accessible Tourism") and Tourism Australia refer to it as a [**‘Pillar of opportunity’**](https://github.com/BoostIO/Boostnote "EU Accessible Tourism").
+    The [UNWTO](https://www.unwto.org/accessibility "United Nations World Tourism Organization") have labelled it a [**‘exceptional business opportunity’**](https://www.unwto.org/accessibility "UNWTO Accessible Tourism Page"), the EU say it will [**‘boost competitiveness’**](https://single-market-economy.ec.europa.eu/sectors/tourism/offer/accessible-tourism_en "EU Enhancing Tourism") and Tourism Australia feature it heavily in their [**‘Future of Demand’**](https://www.tourism.australia.com/en/insights/consumer-research/future-of-demand.html "Tourism Australia, Future of Demand Report") report.
-    Across in the UK, England wants to be the most accessible destination in Europe by 2026.
+    Over in the UK, they’re on a mission to become [‘the most accessible destination in Europe by 2025’](https://www.visitbritain.org/tourism-sector-deal "Visit Britain, Tourism Sector Deal")‘.

-    So, what’s all the excitement about?
+    **So what’s all the excitement about?**

-    Accessible Tourism is broadly the notion of ***Tourism For All*** or ***Tourism Without Barriers***.
+    Accessible Tourism is broadly the notion of *Tourism For All* or *Tourism Without Barriers*.
 The principle is that tourism services and products should be open to everyone.
     In terms of access – yes that means ramps, toilets and parking.
 But it also means providing accessible information so people can make informed decisions.
-    Inclusion means enabling a customer service, a philosophy of operating that involves everyone.
+    Inclusive tourism means enabling a holistic, universal customer experience, a philosophy of operating that welcomes everyone.

 - block: tiles